Planetary Nebula Abell 74

 Finder Chart

 The planetary nebula Abell 74 is located in the constellation Vulpecula between Cygnus and Pegasus.
 The star patterns in the 1° closeup help to identify the position.
 The nebula it self is not visible to the eye and appears only after longer integration time.
-The best time to observe is March to December, when it is highest at night.
+On 10 August it is in opposition to the Sun and crosses the meridian at local midnight.
+The best time to observe is January to December, when it is highest at night.

 Finder Chart Planetary Nebula Abell 74